ynik404/jv-rick-and-morty/README.md

     }
     ```

-    NOTE: `externalId` field should save the original character ID received from the external API. `id` field should
+    NOTE: `externalId` field should save the original characterFromApi ID received from the external API. `id` field should
     represent the identifier of entire `Character` entity, that is associated with internal DB.

 2. The request takes a string as an argument, and returns a list of all characters whose name contains the search